Relaxing the Exclusion Restriction in Shift-Share Instrumental Variable Estimation: Selection of valid IVs in shift-share estimation

-It is important that the shares selected as invalid are controlled for.
+and estimate the model with \begin{enumerate} \item 2SLS or limited-information maximum likelihood with the selected shares \item the adjusted shift-share IV. \end{enumerate} \end{enumerate} It is important that the shares selected as invalid are controlled for.
 The invalid shares can only be omitted from the regression, if they are uncorrelated with the valid shares.
 However, this is unlikely to be the case in practice.
 Consistency of the proposed method follows directly if the selection methods used in the first step consistently select the invalid shares.

 When validity is plausible only with random shifts and there are multiple shifts, one can also apply an industry-level regression with multiple shifts and select shifts instead of shares, analogously to above.
-Disregarding of which source of validity is put emphasis on, the preselection of variables starts with theoretical arguments.
+Disregarding which source of validity is put emphasis on, the preselection of variables starts with theoretical arguments.
 The set of shares (or shifts) selected is hence the intersection of the shares considered to be valid by the researcher and the algorithm.